Featured Comment:

 Place the scored mackerel in a heatproof bowl.
 Pour boiling water over the fillets to loosen any debris, then quickly transfer them to ice-cold water.

 This sudden temperature change stops the cooking process and helps clean the fish without damaging the skin.
-Gently rub the surface to remove any remaining debris.
+When washing in ice water, pay special attention to the bloodline area (the darker meat) to more effectively eliminate sources of fishiness.

-In addition, soaking the mackerel in cold water also tightens the mackerel’s flesh and prevents the good flavors from escaping.
+In addition, soaking the mackerel in cold water also tightens the flesh and prevents the good flavors from escaping when cooking.

-In a large saucepan, combine water, sake, mirin, sugar, and sliced ginger.
+In a large saucepan or pan, combine water, sake, mirin, sugar, and sliced ginger.
 Bring it to a boil, then reduce to a simmer.

 Add the mackerel fillets to the pan, skin side up.
 Spoon the broth over the top for 1-2 minutes.